chicobel/android-strings-inator/README.md

 There are 2 modes, compress & expand.

-Compress is used to recurse through all of the folders at the specifid path and merge the contents of all strings.xml files into a single strings.xml file that than be sent off to a translator.
-This is the default mode if none spectified.
+Compress - is used to recurse through all of the folders at the specified path and merge the contents of all strings.xml files into a single strings.xml file that than be sent off to a translator.
+This is the default mode if none is specified.

-Expand, this mode is used when the differen value/strings.xml files have come back from the translatorts and we wan to place them back into the projectects/folders where they belong.
+Expand - this mode is used when the differen value/strings.xml files have come back from the translators and we want to place them back into the projects/folders where they belong.

 # Example compress

 dotnet run -root "../../" -mode combine -output " "

--Note if the ouptut path is empty, the strings.xml file is written to the same path as the current directory from which the comman is run.
+-Note if the ouptut path is empty, the strings.xml file is written to the same path as the current directory from which the command is run.

 # Example expand